 Many architecture practices are embracing the challenge of flexible work challenge.
-They’re choosing, however, to work the same way but more flexibly instead of rethinking the way to work and finding a better way.
+Instead of rethinking the way to work and finding a better way, however, they’re choosing to work the same way but more flexibly.
 I think they can do better and build a better work culture in the process.

 I hope we can all agree flexible work practices are a part of a good work culture.
 The case has been well made for flexible work arrangements.
 There’s an excellent article by the Association of Consulting Architects on What is flexibility & why does it matter?
 But as I’ve stated, architects can do better than considering how they might adopt more flexible work arrangements.

 The reason some practices are finding it a challenge to adopt flexible work is that they’re not doing so with a view to working better, but simply to working flexibly.

 What if we agree not to call it flexible work but just work?
 Not everyone wants flexible work, but everyone wants a better work culture.